Siân Gwenllian: Early life and career

+Senedd career

+Gwenllian represents the Arfon constituency in the Welsh Parliament.
+She was elected for the first time in 2016, and was re-elected in 2021.

-She previously held the portfolio for Local Government, the Welsh Language, Equalities and Planning in Plaid's shadow cabinet in the 5th Senedd.
-She was also a member of the Senedd's Committee for Children, Young People and Education, Finance Committee and the Senedd's Business Committee.
+Gwenllian previously held the portfolio for Local Government, the Welsh Language, Equalities and Planning in Plaid's shadow cabinet in the 5th Senedd.

+Gwenllian was also a member of the Senedd's Committee for Children, Young People and Education, Finance Committee and the Senedd's Business Committee.

 In 2018, she became co-deputy leader of Plaid Cymru alongside fellow Ynys Môn AM Rhun ap Iorwerth.
 Upon her appointment by leader Adam Price, Siân Gwenllian stated that, "I'm proud to be a member of this group of talented and skilled individuals and look forward to working together as a collective as we move towards the project of building a New Wales".